taowis/NeuroFusion/README.md

 ## Repo layout
 See comments in each file; `app/data_loader.py` centralizes data I/O.

+## 📚 How to Cite

+If you use **NeuroFusion** in your research, please cite it as:

+> Lai K. *NeuroFusion: An Interactive Multimodal Neuro-Bioinformatics Dashboard* (Version 0.1.0) [Computer software].
+GitHub.
+Available at: https://github.com/yourusername/NeuroFusion. **Draft for submission to the Journal of Open Source Software (JOSS).**

 ## License
 MIT (see `LICENSE`).
 Cite the Allen Institute + atlas authors when publishing.